 For many years, I lived a seemingly normal life.
 I succeeded by most accounts.
 But I was always trying to quit or control my drinking on my own.
 After having children, I became increasingly aware of the fact that my dependency on alcohol affected my mental, physical, and spiritual health.
 It effected my relationships with others and myself.
 A low self-esteem issue became a full-blown self -loathing & self- hatred war.
 What was the point of my life?

 It did not matter how “normal” my life looked from the outside, because inside, I was living in Hell.
 It was utterly exhausting keeping up the appearance that I was “ok,” while deep down I was suffering.

 By 39 years of age, I wanted to die.
 I had been drinking daily now for two years.
-Every day.
-Every fucking day.
-I hid it so well.
-I didn't dare share this secret to anyone.
-Every morning I woke up, I was hungover and livid that God didn’t take me in my sleep.
+I did not dare share this secret to anyone.
+Every morning I woke up, I was hungover and livid that God did not take me in my sleep.
 Then I would tell myself "Ok, today's the day I will stop!!"
-But by 3pm I popped the cork and dove into Liquid Hell…again.
+But by 3pm I popped the cork and dove into “Liquid Hell” …again.
 Over and over and over.
-I wanted to stop by this point but couldn't imagine living with out my crutch; my "life partner."
+I promise you, I truly wanted to stop by this point.
+Doing so felt like a total impossibility.
+Leave my "life partner"?
 How would I cope with out it?
-How could I enjoy life with out it?
+How could I enjoy life without it?
 I was confused, irritable, angry at myself that my inner life was out of control- and I was beginning to understand it was because of my drinking.